gristlabs/grist-core/README.md

 code for enterprise customers taken from the [grist-ee](https://github.com/gristlabs/grist-ee) repository.
 This extra code is not under a free or open source license.
 By default, however, the code from the `grist-ee` repository is completely inert and inactive.
-This code becomes active only when an administrator enables it by setting either `GRIST_ACTIVATION` or `GRIST_ACTIVATION_FILE`.
+This code becomes active only when enabled from the administrator panel.

 If you would rather use an image that contains exclusively free and open source code, the `gristlabs/grist-oss` Docker image is available